-MSCI's chemical and biological weapons research identifies all public companies that are involved in the production of chemical and biological weapons, or the essential components of these products.
+Public companies that are involved in the production of chemical and biological weapons, or the essential components of these products.

-Controversial Weapons: Revenue Limits & Ownership Criteria
+Revenue Threshold

-- MSCI proposes using a "zero tolerance" standard to exclude companies involved in controversial weapons or components production. - Using this standard, all companies with identifiable revenues tied to controversial weapons or components production would be excluded from the index. - Ownership of a Controversial Weapons Company - Companies that own 20% or more of a company that manufactures controversial weapons or key components of controversial weapons - The minimum limit is raised to 50% for financial companies having an ownership in a company that manufactures controversial weapons or key components of controversial weapons - Ownership by a Controversial Weapons Company - Companies that are 50% or more owned by a company involved in controversial weapons production or key components production
+MSCI uses a "zero tolerance" standard to exclude companies involved in controversial weapons or components production.
+Using this standard, all companies with identifiable revenues tied to controversial weapons or components production are excluded from the Indices.

+Ownership Criteria

+Ownership of a Controversial Weapons Company

+Companies that own 20% or more of a company that manufactures controversial weapons or key components of controversial weapons.

+The minimum limit is raised to 50% for financial companies having an ownership stake in a company that manufactures controversial weapons or key components of controversial weapons.

+Ownership by a Controversial Weapons Company

+Companies that are 50% or more owned by a company involved in controversial weapons production or key components production.

+Definitions of Controversial Weapons

-Cluster Bombs - Types and components
+Cluster Bombs

-- Incendiary cluster bombs are intended to start fires using white phosphorus or napalm.
-They contain submunitions of either white phosphorus or napalm and often include antipersonnel and anti-tank submunitions to hamper firefighting efforts. - Anti-personnel cluster bombs use explosive fragments to kill troops or destroy unarmored or "soft" targets. - Anti-tank cluster bombs have explosive warheads in order to pierce through vehicle armor.
-Some may use guidance systems in order to increase the accuracy of hitting vehicles. - Anti-runway cluster bombs are designed to shatter runway surfaces or create craters.
-Anti-runway cluster submunitions are often mixed with anti-personnel and anti-vehicle submunitions to delay repairs on the runways. - Chemical cluster bombs are designed to carry chemical weapons as submunitions.
+Incendiary cluster bombs are intended to start fires using white phosphorus or napalm.
+They contain submunitions of either white phosphorus or napalm and often include anti-personnel and anti-tank submunitions to hamper firefighting efforts.

+Anti-personnel cluster bombs use explosive fragments to kill troops or destroy unarmored or "soft" targets.

+Anti-tank cluster bombs have explosive warheads in order to pierce through vehicle armor.
+Some may use guidance systems in order to increase the accuracy of hitting vehicles.

+Anti-runway cluster bombs are designed to shatter runway surfaces or create craters.
+Anti-runway cluster submunitions are often mixed with anti-personnel and anti-vehicle submunitions to delay repairs on the runways.

+Chemical cluster bombs are designed to carry chemical weapons as submunitions.
 The 1993 Chemical Weapons Convention banned the use of such weapons.
 Six nations, including the U.S. and Russia, declared themselves to be in possession of chemical weapons.
-The U.S. and Russia are currently in the process of destroying their stockpiles, although they have been given extensions. - Mine-laying cluster bombs designed to disperse conventional land mines.
+The U.S. and Russia are currently in the process of destroying their stockpiles, although they have been given extensions.

+Mine-laying cluster bombs designed to disperse conventional land mines.
 This refers to the dispersal mechanism itself, not the platform involved in firing the cluster bomb.

-Landmines - Types and components

-- All types of anti-personnel landmines - All types of anti-vehicle landmines - Components of landmines including, but not limited to: - Tilt-rod fuses consist of a vertical pole connected to the top of a landmine.
+All types of anti-personnel landmines.

+All types of anti-vehicle landmines.

+Components of landmines including, but not limited to:

+Tilt-rod fuses consist of a vertical pole connected to the top of a landmine.
 When a vehicle passes over the mine, the rod tilts and activates the detonation.
-The delay allows the vehicle to continue over the mine before detonating, exposing more of it to the blast. - Pressure sensitive fuses activate the mine as soon as certain pressure is exerted over a point/area.
-The International Committee of the Red Cross recommends 150 kg as the minimum pressure threshold. - Magnetic fuses activate mines by the presence of metallic objects and change in magnetic field around the mine. - Landmine clearing equipment includes, but is not limited to: - Metal detectors specifically geared towards finding buried mines; - Mine rollers or mine flails; and, - Mine clearing vehicles such as mine plows and demining bulldozers.
+The delay allows the vehicle to continue over the mine before detonating, exposing more of it to the blast.

+Pressure sensitive fuses activate the mine as soon as certain pressure is exerted over a point/area.
+The International Committee of the Red Cross recommends 150 kg as the minimum pressure threshold.

-Depleted Uranium Weapons - Types and components
+Magnetic fuses activate mines by the presence of metallic objects and change in magnetic field around the mine.